 - Bottle feed baby when they indicate they are hungry and not when you have it scheduled out

-- Have frequent pauses as you feed to stick with breastfeeding rhythm and make feeding last around 15 to 20 minutes
+- Have frequent pauses as your feeding, to stick with breastfeeding rhythm and make feeding last around 15 to 20 minutes

 Tips To Remember